PGB-LIV/mzidFLR/README.md

 		Filter for PSM level FDR (default = 0.01 or specified threshold) Expand to site based format – one site per row Filter for specified modification (based on mzid MS name, if unknown mod use optional mod mass mapping [optional: modification:mass(2dp)])
+  		If contaminant prefix is "UNKNOWN", contaminant prefix is added, removing target species from contaminant list
-		Remove decoy and contaminant hits
-		Calculate model FLR
+		Remove decoy and contaminant hits, where all proteins are decoy or contaminant Calculate model FLR
 		- 1-(PTMscore*PSMscore) / SiteCount
 		Calculate decoy FLR
 		- Ratio* DecoyCount / (SiteCount-DecoyCount)
 			Ratio = TargetCount/DecoyCount (ie.STY/A)
-			DecoyCount=count of sites where peptidoform contains decoy modification, regardless of site Input=FDR_output.csv
+			DecoyCount=count of sites where peptidoform contains decoy modification, regardless of site (using Peptidoform decoy method) alternatively, DecoyCount = count of sites with decoy modification, regardless of peptidoform (using Site decoy method)
+		Input=FDR_output.csv
 		Output=Site-based_FLR.csv
 	Binomial_adjustment.py